Spanish-language version

 Educators know that linking classroom topics to relevant news is a powerful way to engage students.
 The impacts of climate change are all too easy to find, but nonetheless using a local example is an effective way to draw students into the topic and help them unravel the science.

-Another challenge for fostering public awareness for the consequences of climate change is that many of the effects are far away and may not directly touch the lives of our students in an obvious way.
+Another challenge for fostering public awareness of the consequences of climate change is that many of the effects are far away and may not directly touch the lives of our students in an obvious way.
 Two solutions to this are to use local data and examples to examine climate changes that affect your region, or to employ a case study approach that will allow students to gain a deeper sense of how these impacts will profoundly affect people and ecosystems in faraway areas.

 Bringing these ideas into your classroom